Azure/azure-sdk-for-js/CONTRIBUTING.md

 By default, Rush only displays things written to `STDERR`.
 If you want to see the full output, pass `--verbose` to any of the build commands.
 This is also true for script commands (see below).

+### Testing

+Once the project has successfully built, you can test any of our packages by executing `rushx test` from the root of the package that you want to test.
+This will automatically run the tests in both NodeJS and in a browser.
+To target these environments individually, you can run `rushx test:node` and `rushx test:browser`.

+By default, these npm scripts run recorded tests.
+We use a custom recording library called `test-utils-recorder`.
+You can learn more about our recorder at the [test-utils-recorder's readme](https://github.com/Azure/azure-sdk-for-js/blob/master/sdk/test-utils/recorder/README.md).

+#### Recorded tests

+To run unit tests, go to the root of the project you want to test and run `rushx unit-test`.
+These tests aim to reproduce the behavior of our library against remote endpoints through previously recorded HTTP request and responses.
+You won't need to have any environment configuration, nor internet access, for these tests to run.

+Keep in mind that if you modify the test files or the underlying network calls of the project you're testing, the recordings will need to be re-generated.

+You can read more in the section: [Regenerating recordings](#regenerating-recordings).

+#### Live tests

+By default, the npm scripts `test`, `test:node` or `test:browser` run recorded tests.
+To run live tests, set the environment variable `TEST_MODE` to "live" and ensure you have the right Azure resources to test against.

+Our integration tests will run against the live resources, which are determined by the environment variables you provide.

+To run the integration tests, you will need to execute `rushx integration-test`.

+To generate new resources for your tests, follow the procedure at [Integration Testing with live services](https://github.com/Azure/azure-sdk-for-js/blob/master/CONTRIBUTING.md#integration-testing-with-live-services).
+What resources get created before the test, or created during the test depends on how the ARM template named `test-resources.json` is built, just as much as how the tests are written.
+Generally speaking, the ARM templates will create the main account in which individual tests will create the resources they test.
+For example, for the Service Bus client, the [ARM template](https://github.com/Azure/azure-sdk-for-js/blob/master/sdk/servicebus/test-resources.json) only creates the Service Bus namespace (with the appropriate configurations), while the tests automatically create the queues, topics and subscriptions.

+Integration tests won't need updated recordings, and they also won't change previous recordings unless specified (see [Regenerating recordings](#regenerating-recordings)).

+#### Regenerating recordings

+If you modify the test files or the underlying network calls of the project you're testing, the recordings need to be re-generated before you run the unit tests.

+To re-generate the recordings, set the environment variable `TEST_MODE` to `record` and then run the integration tests.
+When this process finishes without errors, the recordings will be updated.

+For any other question regarding the recorder, please read the [test-utils-recorder's readme](https://github.com/Azure/azure-sdk-for-js/blob/master/sdk/test-utils/recorder/README.md).

 ### Other NPM scripts

 Most package scripts are exposed as Rush commands.
 Use `rush <scriptname>` in place of `npm run <scriptname>` to run the package script in all projects.
 Navigate to a project's directory and substitute `rushx` for `rush` to run the script for just the current project.
 Run `rush <scriptname> --help` for more information about each script.